GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Kzugar.md

 ### Kzugar
 They appear as a flame of vibrant color.
 They move like a dancing flame.
 Their eminence betrays perception, being an indescribeably colorless glow which flickers unlike any known flame and creeps around any corner and portal it passes.
 They consume no air in their stride, yet make hard the breathing of any witness.
 No motive can be possessed in observence of their being, no emotion, no certainty other than the way they descend upon their target.
 Once they occupy the space of a creature, they will not leave it be.
-They all serve Fzugarah.
+They all serve Fzugah.
 The plural is Kzugain.
 Their collective noun is a storm.

 **Creature Type**: Kzugain are Eldritch creatures.

 **Size**: Kzugain are between 3-4 feet in height.
+The space they occupy measures out 1 yard from their center.
 They are medium creatures.

 **Languages**: Kzugain don't speak, but they may know up to 1d12 languages.